Smeaton's Tower: Construction

 Smeaton had to build his lighthouse to be strong enough to survive the elements (the first lighthouse was destroyed in a storm).
 He began by designing his lighthouse to resemble an oak tree.
 This in itself made the tower into a strong shape.

 He rediscovered the use of hydraulic lime, a form of concrete used in Roman times.
 The technique allowed concrete to set under water, as Smeaton put granite blocks together using dovetail joints and marble dowels.

 Construction started in 1756 at a site in Millbay, where Smeaton built a jetty and a workyard in the south-western corner of the harbour to unload and work on stones.
 Timber rails of 3 ft 6 in gauge were laid for four-wheeled flat trucks, which were used to move masonry around the site.
 A 10-ton ship named Eddystone Boat was based here, and transported worked stones out to the reef.
 The ship carried the 2¼-ton foundation stone out in the morning of 12 June 1756.

 The work was completed in August 1759 at a cost of £40,000 (£ with inflation).

 Many Cornish tin miners were employed in its construction.
 To avoid the possibility of press ganging, a practice which was common at the time, Trinity House arranged with the Admiralty that the workers would be immune from the press.
 Each worker was issued a medal to confirm he was a worker at the lighthouse.

 The lighthouse was 72 feet in height, and had a diameter at the base of 26 feet and at the top of 17 feet.

 As lighthouse

 After the structure was completed, the lighthouse's 24 candles were lit on 16 October 1759.
 Each candle weighed between 2 and 5 lb.
 A timepiece placed alongside the light was set to chime every half-hour (30 min), alerting the lighthouse keeper to the need to replace expired candles.

 The lighthouse candles were replaced by oil lamps and reflectors from 1810.
 Further major renovations were carried out in 1841 by engineer Henry Norris, including the filling of a hole in the rock close to the tower's foundation.
-Four years later the oil lamps and reflectors were replaced with and improved lamp and Fresnel lens assembly.
+Four years later, the oil lamps and reflectors were replaced with an improved lamp and Fresnel lens assembly.

 The lighthouse remained in use until 1877, when it was discovered that rocks upon which it stood were becoming eroded.
 Each time a large wave hit, the lighthouse shook from side to side.